Building our "Expertise About Experts" improves our ability to serve clients.

 2. Bring together the relevant experts and expertise.

 Our clients sometimes think of our work as specializing in their unique situations.
 But we really specialize in thinking about and responding to complexity.

 We cover a lot of ground in planning and wealth management.
 Precisely because we focus on building our expertise about experts and building vibrant networks of independent experts.

 Yes, We Do That.

 When wealth reaches a certain point, preventing its depletion by heavy taxation is the big issue.
-And it often gets less attention than it should because it’s harder, more complex work that lies outside the comfort zone of many financial advisors and CPAs.
+And this often gets less attention than it should because it’s harder, more complex work that lies outside the comfort zone of many financial advisors and CPAs.

 Financial advisors tend to concentrate heavily on investing, that is, on growing money.
 They often tend to emphasize their investment focus, something that’s clearly critical.
 It’s what they know, and it requires time to build and maintain that expertise.

 That bias to go deeper and deeper into investing topics comes at the cost of time which might be better allocated to specialized planning focused on keeping money.

 The CPA, whose focus is on the tax code, where many planning strategies are possible, often has a different problem: not enough time.